This post was updated in March 2019.

 Click here to check the latest prices of the Datai

-Langkawi guide: in conclusion
+Langkawi travel guide: in conclusion

-You can download the map of our 2 day Langkawi scooter itinerary below.
-Check out my other posts you want to read more about my Malaysia travel budget, 2-week itinerary or my guide to the Perhentian Islands and Tioman Island.
+Check out my other posts if you want to read more about my Malaysia travel budget, 2-week itinerary, or my guide to the Perhentian Islands and Tioman Island.

 Vanessa Workman